185 kilometres (straight line) ENE of Perth.

 Maintained by the property owners.

-C.C.
-Hunt recorded the name for this rock as Maranobbing during his 1864 Exploration Eastward of York in his fieldbook and on various Exploration Plans.
+On his 1864 Exploration Eastward of York C.C.
+Hunt recorded the name for this rock in his Fieldbook and on various Exploration Plans as Maranobbing.
 He also recorded Maranabbing, Marenabing, Maranobbine, Marranobbing Rock and Spring.

 At the time Hunt camped at Mooranoppin it was Robert Hardey's sheep station.